-In this article, I will go through what those differences are in attempt to make it a little more clear which one would be right for you if you are deciding between Brooklyn Bedding vs Casper.
+Both companies offer a great value for their mattresses by cutting out the middle man and passing the savings along to the consumer, but there are a few clear differences between the two mattresses.
+In this article, I will go through what those differences are in an attempt to make it a little more clear which one would be right for those who are deciding between Brooklyn Bedding vs Casper.

-- Return/Trial policies are both very good
+- Their Return/Trial policies are both very good and generous

 - Casper is $100 more expensive (irrespective of discounts)

-- Brooklyn Bedding is more bouncy
+- Brooklyn Bedding is more bouncy and responsive

 The Casper mattress consists of 1.5” of latex, over 1.5” of 4lb. density memory foam, over 1.5” of 2.5lb. density transition foam, over 5” of 1.8 lb. density polyfoam.
 Learn more in my Casper mattress review.